 This way they wake up in the morning with a clear mind and know exactly what they have to do to move towards their goals and dreams.

-I personally like to make a rough plan for the next day and finalize my plan in the morning when I make my morning pages in the high-performance planner.
+I personally like to plan out my week at the weekends and make a rough plan from Monday to Sunday and finalize my plan in the morning when I make my morning pages in the High-Performance Planner.

 As a mom, I can’t predict the night before how often my son will wake up that night and therefore how I’m going to sleep.

 This is why I like to only make a rough plan and finalize all the things in the morning.